oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-container-images.md

   4. The script will create a auth token for you automatically if you don't have one, if you do it will let you chose between creating a new one (if possible) or selecting an existing one.
 In the example above it created a new one.

-  5. You are asked if you want to save the auth token, If you are running in a free trial account I would recommend doing so by entering `y` at the prompt, however in a non trial tenancy you should not save it. **IMPORTANT** this is the only time you will see the value of the auth token, unless you chose to save it you **MUST** be sure to save the value somewhere save as you will need to provide it later on.
+  5. You are asked if you want to save the auth token, If you are running in a free trial account I would recommend doing so by entering `y` at the prompt, however in a non trial tenancy you should not save it. **IMPORTANT** this is the only time you will see the value of the auth token, unless you chose to save it you **MUST** be sure to save the value somewhere save as you will need to provide it later on, and you cannot get this value again later.

   In this case I chose to save it.